 Finding the lowest value from a group of data is a very important and recurring task in Data Analysis processes.
 Even for the simplest arrays, it can be needed, like which product has the lowest price, or who was the fastest to finish something.
 The possibilities are endless.
 Luckily, Excel provides some handy methods to find it.
 Here, in this article, I will guide you on how to find the lowest value in an Excel column.

-6 Ways to Find Lowest Value in an Excel Column
+How to Find Lowest Value in an Excel Column: 6 Ways

 To demonstrate all the methods, I am using the same dataset below.